-Once you and your advisor have agreed that the master's thesis has been completed, you may schedule a time for the defense.
-This defense meeting is an oral examination, scheduled for approximately 1.5 hours during which the student offers a presentation of the research for the first 15-20 minutes.
+The defense meeting is an oral examination, scheduled for approximately 1.5 hours during which the student offers a presentation of the research for the first 15-20 minutes.
 The defense presentation is open to the public.
 At the defense meeting, you will start with a 15-20-minute presentation of your thesis work.
 During this presentation, only the committee will be allowed to ask questions.
 At the conclusion of the presentation, the committee will be allowed to ask additional questions.
 Once these have been answered, other audience members will have the opportunity to ask questions.
 At the conclusion of the public presentation, the audience will be asked to leave, and a follow-up defense meeting will occur, during which the committee may ask additional questions.
 In addition to the committee, this defense meeting is open to members of the graduate faculty affiliated with the program.
 The committee will then meet without you to determine the outcome of the defense.